iSun Inc. (ISUN) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for iSun Inc. (ISUN) is $1.92, which is $1.63 above the current market price.
-The public float for ISUN is 27.18M, and currently, short sellers hold a 4.67% ratio of that float.
-The average trading volume of ISUN on September 08, 2023 was 845.17K shares.
+The average price suggested by analysts for ISUN is $1.92, which is $1.67 above the current market price.
+The public float for ISUN is 27.18M, and currently, shorts hold a 4.67% of that float.
+The average trading volume for ISUN on September 12, 2023 was 855.74K shares.

 ISUN’s Market Performance